romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 ### 3. Unified Object Handling

-Now that we have a unified way to store objects, the portal interface has also been created in a unified way.
-When ID is passed to a page, it will determine a type of the object and display it accordingly.
+Now that we have a unified way to store objects, the portal interface has also been created in a unified manner.
+When ID is passed to a page, it will determine the type of object and display it accordingly.
 The relationships are organised and checked based on types.

 ## Disjoint Subtypes Today (2017)

-PHP has been different to what it was before, it's more powerful and our projects can rely on high quality 3rd party libraries, frameworks and extensions today.
-When I was building "Team Portal" I had to design and write all the queries directly in the code.
-Today we can deal this through "Persistence Abstraction" - a pattern that unifies and simplifies your work with the databases.
+PHP has been different to what it was before.
+It is more powerful and today our projects can rely on high quality 3rd party libraries, frameworks and extensions.
+When I was building "Team Portal", I had to design and write all the queries directly in the code.
+Now we can deal with this through "Persistence Abstraction" - a pattern that unifies and simplifies your work with the databases.

-To put it simply - whenever I was writing code in 2003, I was thinking about "blue boxes".
-Today it's possible to think on the level of "yellow boxes".
+To put it simply, in 2003, whenever I was writing code, I was thinking about "blue boxes".
+Thirteen years later and it's possible to think on the level of "yellow boxes".

-My next implementation uses [Agile Data](https://github.io/atk4/data), so if you want to try out examples, you should install it:
+My next implementation uses [Agile Data](https://github.io/atk4/data).
+So if you would like to try out examples, you should install it:

 ``` bash
 composer require atk4/data
 ```

-Agile Data is an open-source general-purpose database abstraction framework for PHP.
-Its flexibility allow us to implement a "more complex" database patterns, such as Disjoint Subtypes and hide it as "implementation detail" from the rest of your application.
+Agile Data is an open-source/general-purpose database abstraction framework for PHP.
+Its flexibility allows the implementation of "more complex" database patterns, such as Disjoint Subtypes, and hide it as "implementation detail" from the rest of your application.

 ### 1. Define Object